-All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement.
+All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness, or the NSPCC equivalent, in Safeguarding and Child Protection training within the first term of their employment/placement.
 This training is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.